 This type of molding is useful when applying a transition from one floor space to another where the levels are slightly different.
 This situation sometimes occurs when the transition is between two different flooring materials, for example from a laminate floor to a tile floor, or when the floor of the adjacent room is the same material but installed at a different level.

 An end molding can be used as another type of transition molding, but it is more useful when the transition is to an uneven surface such as a high-pile carpet or a thicker variety of tile.
 An end molding may also be a better choice when your flooring butts an edge such as a sliding glass door, where a quarter round molding may be too small.
-With a lower profile than a reducer strip laminate molding, an end molding can add a subtle, tailored look to your interior.
+With a lower profile than a reducer strip laminate molding, an end molding can add a subtle, tailored look to your interior, and if you want to improve your wood floors, there are services like Wood Flooring Fulham which can really help with this.

 T-moldings are useful for doorways or between other flooring sections which are at the same level.
 For example, if a laminate floor is installed in a particularly long room, a T-molding could be used for tying the two sections together.
 The T-molding is aptly named – shaped like a “T” – with the beams of the “T” serving as a bridge from one room or flooring section to another.